mui/material-ui/docs/pages/blog/lab-tree-view-to-mui-x.md

 MUI X components are available under three licenses:

 - MUI X is MIT licensed, so it's free to use.
-- MUI X Pro includes the most advanced features and is commercially licensed.
+- **MUI X Pro**, a commercial license that offers features for handling large datasets and will include the most advanced features for Treeview, like virtualization.
+- **MUI X Premium**, which is also commercial and includes, in addition to the Pro features, tooling for data analysis.

 ## Why did the Tree View move to MUI X?